Guide

 # Install MCP for Cursor

 Alternative: hosted MCP server (no CLI install needed).
-You can also connect Cursor directly to the Nylas MCP server over HTTP.
+Cursor also supports streamable HTTP MCP servers.
+This method connects directly to the Nylas MCP endpoint at mcp.us.nylas.com, removing the need for a local CLI process.
 Add this to ~/.cursor/mcp.json:

 {